 - Make the filling while waiting for the bread to rise.
 Chop up the macadamia nut in a food processor, remove the ground nuts and mix it with shredded coconut, flour and salt in a small bowl.

-- In the same food processor, mix the softened butter and C&H® Golden Brown Sugar until creamy.
+- In the same food processor, mix the softened butter and brown sugar until creamy.
 Add the nut mixture back into the food processor and mix again until incorporated.

 - Beat the egg with the vanilla extract in a small bowl, and pour it into the food processor, process until everything is incorporated and creamy.